FREQUENTLY ASKED QUESTIONS

 5What does our relationship with Zion City Church look like?

-- What is Blackhawk’s relationship with Zion City Church? ?
+- What does our relationship with Zion City Church look like?
 Blackhawk and Zion City Church are sister churches.
 We have a unique relationship and currently engage together in LOVE Madison, IF:Gathering Women’s Conference and Love This Book.
 We hope that our relationship will provide mutual learning, continued collaboration and growth over the years.

 - Is Zion City Church going to be a Blackhawk site?
 No. Zion City Church is its own entity in the community.
 Zion City Church is considering becoming a member of the EFCA, the same denomination as Blackhawk.